naomibaes/LSCD_method_evaluation/README.md

 Our findings support the validity of synthetic benchmarks, show that targeted methods reliably track changes along SIB dimensions, and reveal that even state-of-the-art LSC models underperform on affective dimensions (Sentiment, Intensity).

-**LSC-Eval** thus offers a reusable and extensible framework for evaluating LSC methods in a theory-driven, dimension- and domain-specific way, with particular value for the social sciences.
+**LSC-Eval** thus offers a general-purpose framework for evaluating LSC methods in a theory-driven, dimension- and domain-specific way, with particular value for the social sciences.

 ---